Telefonica/opengateway-developers-website/v0/catalog/knowyourcustomer/knowyourcustomer.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The standardised Know Your Customer API allows you to validate user contact information against data from Mobile Network Operators (MNOs), ensuring accuracy and improving both conversion rates and the quality of user onboarding for new services.
+The standardised Know Your Customer - Match (KYC-Match) API allows you to validate user contact information quickly and easily, thanks to reliable mobile carrier data.

-This API provides a quick and efficient method to verify customer contact details, helping you prevent identity fraud, including synthetic identities and identity theft.
-Additionally, by utilizing this standardized API, you can expand your user reach across multiple MNOs.
+This validation system prevents different forms of identity fraud such as synthetic identity or identity theft and improves the conversion rate and the quality of user onboarding for new services.
+In addition, thanks to its standardisation, the user footprint that can be reached through multiple mobile carriers can be expanded.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.